-50. The Committee recalls the obligation of the State party to systematically and continuously implement the provisions of the Convention.
+40. The Committee recalls the obligation of the State party to systematically and continuously implement the provisions of the Convention.
 It urges the State party to give priority attention to the implementation of the present concluding observations and recommendations between now and the submission of the next periodic report.
-The Committee therefore requests that the present concluding observations be disseminated in a timely manner, in the official language of the State party, to the relevant State institutions at all levels (national, regional and local), in particular to the Government, the parliament and the judiciary, in Denmark and in the territories of Greenland and the Faroe Islands, to enable their full implementation.
-It encourages the State party to collaborate with all stakeholders concerned, including employers’ associations, trade unions, human rights and women’s organizations, universities, research institutions and the media.
-It further recommends that the present concluding observations be disseminated in an appropriate form at the local community level, so as to enable their implementation.
+The Committee therefore requests that the present concluding observations be disseminated in a timely manner, in the official languages of the State party, to the relevant State institutions at all levels (national, regional and local), in particular to the Government, the ministries, Parliament and the judiciary, to enable their full implementation.
+It encourages the State party to collaborate with all stakeholders concerned, such as employers’ associations, trade unions, human rights and women’s organizations, universities, research institutions and the media.
+It recommends that the present concluding observations be disseminated in an appropriate form at the local community level to enable their implementation.
 In addition, the Committee requests the State party to continue to disseminate the Convention, the Optional Protocol thereto and relevant jurisprudence, in addition to the Committee’s general recommendations, to all stakeholders.

 Ratification of other treaties

-51. The Committee notes that the adherence of the State party to the nine major international human rights instruments would enhance the enjoyment by women of their human rights and fundamental freedoms in all aspects of life.
-The Committee therefore encourages the State party to consider ratifying the International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families, to which it is not yet a party.
-The Committee also encourages the State party to consider ratifying the Domestic Workers Convention, 2011 (No. 189), of the International Labour Organization.
+42. The Committee notes that the adherence of the State party to the nine major international human rights instruments would enhance the enjoyment by women of their human rights and fundamental freedoms in all aspects of life.
+The Committee therefore encourages the State party to consider ratifying the treaties to which it is not yet a party, namely, the International Covenant on Economic, Social and Cultural Rights; the International Covenant on Civil and Political Rights; the International Convention on the Elimination of All Forms of Racial Discrimination; the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment; the International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families; the International Convention for the Protection of All Persons from Enforced Disappearance; and the Convention on the Rights of Persons with Disabilities.

 Follow-up to the concluding observations

-52. The Committee requests the State party to provide, within two years, written information on the steps taken to implement the recommendations contained in paragraph 18 above.
+43. The Committee requests the State party to provide, within two years, written information on the steps taken to implement the recommendations contained in paragraphs 14 and 22 (a) and (c) above.

 Preparation of the next report

-53. The Committee invites the State party to submit its ninth periodic report in March 2019.
+44. The Committee invites the State party to submit its fifth periodic report in March 2019.